Metal Poisoning of Naphtha Reforming Catalyst

 Presence of metals will cause loss of catalyst activity and selectivity.
 Metal contaminant poisoning is usually more severe for platinum-containing reforming catalysts in catalytic reforming relative to those of base metal oxide catalysts used in the naphtha hydrotreater.

-Effects of Metal contamination
+Effects of Metal Contamination

 • A dramatic decrease in the Delta T (temperature drop) in the first reactor associated with an increased DT in the second reactor.